SMAS Facelift London

 The results of facelift surgery are designed to be long-lasting, with many patients enjoying a more youthful and rejuvenated appearance for 10 to 15 years.
 However, the longevity of your results can be influenced by factors such as skin quality, genetics, and lifestyle choices.
 To maintain your refreshed look, it is important to adopt healthy habits, including protecting your skin from sun exposure with daily SPF 50+ sunblock, following a balanced diet, and avoiding smoking.
 Regular follow-up appointments with your facial plastic surgeon will help monitor your progress and address any concerns.
 For those seeking to further enhance or maintain their results, combining facelift surgery with other facial rejuvenation procedures—such as facial fillers or resurfacing laser treatments—can provide additional improvements and prolong the youthful effects of your facelift.

 A SMAS facelift is often combined with other facial cosmetic procedures associated with aging, such as an upper eyelid lift (upper blepharoplasty) or an eye bag removal (lower blepharoplasty).
 While the SMAS facelift primarily targets the mid and lower face, additional procedures may be needed to address aging changes in the upper face, such as volume loss or sagging.
+A brow lift can also be considered to elevate the eyebrows, smooth the forehead, and achieve facial harmony, especially when combined with other procedures such as deep plane facelifts.
+It is important to consult a qualified surgeon to determine if a brow lift is suitable as part of your comprehensive facial rejuvenation plan.
 This option can often give you a better result and reduce the need to come back later for more surgery.
 Book a consultation in our Harley street, London, UK or Wimbledon clinic and find out if you are suitable.

 A blepharoplasty removes excess fat and tightens the skin in the areas around the upper eyelids, the lower eyelids or eye bags, or both.
 By combining this with a SMAS facelift and other facial cosmetic procedures, it can produce an overall rejuvenated face.